pkarppi/eca-docs/index.rst

   Common source of user data to all other services.
   Mainly used by the connector to query users and store the connection between authentication source and user identity.

-:doc:`Data <auth/auth_study.rst>`
-  Authentication attributes study, and first proposal for authentication attributes.
+:doc:`Authentication attributes study <auth/auth_study>`, and first proposal for authentication attributes.

 Learning material
 -----------------